yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-lite-sdks/lite-checkout-sdk.md

 ## What's next?

-Learn about the additional configurations from the Lite SDK accessing [Complementary Features](doc:lite-checkout-sdk#complementary-features).
+Learn about the additional configurations from the Lite SDK accessing [Complementary Features](doc:complementary-features-full-sdk).
 You can also access other functions available on the Yuno Web SDK:

 * [SDK Customizations](doc:sdk-customizations): Change the SDK appearance to match your brand
 * [Payment Status](doc:payment-status): Update the user about the payment process
+* [Mercado Pago Checkout Pro webview handling](doc:complementary-features-full-sdk#mercado-pago-checkout-pro-webview-handling): Learn how to handle Mercado Pago Checkout Pro integration in webview environments
 * [3DS Setup SDK](doc:3ds-setup-sdk): Integrate 3DS into your payment flow